upgrade your clients

 So many of your ideal client problems can be solved by knowing *exactly* where you want to work in the wedding industry.
 Which venues do you want to work at?
 If you’re a destination wedding creative, which locations are your jam?

-As you look to niche down and uncover your wedding industry niche, you can fast track your success by picking which venues your ideal clients are booking… and then start aligning yourself with those venues.
+As you look to niche down and find your wedding industry niche, you can fast-track your success by picking which venues your ideal clients are booking… and then start aligning your wedding business with those venues.

 Think about how much the venue says about a couple.
-You'll know their style, their priorities, the unique challenges they might face while planning their wedding– and probably the most important part–their budget.
+You’ll know their style, their priorities, the unique challenges they might face while planning their wedding, and most importantly – their budget.

 What’s your intrinsic wedding industry style?